HOW TO Elope IN

 Spend the day connecting with your partner in a picturesque location…

-Bring $53 with you, or a credit card (although in most places a transaction fee will be added on).
+Bring $53 with you or a credit card (although a transaction fee is not included in most places).
 No waiting periods or blood tests are required.
-They’re good for 180 days and witnesses aren’t required.
-Neither are licensed officiants – you can pull off a random Joe off the street to marry you!
+They’re good for 180 days, and witnesses aren’t required.
+Neither are licensed officiants – you can pull a random Joe off the street to marry you!
 If that doesn’t sound like your idea of fun, I can refer several officiants who can conduct a ceremony.
 If you’re just wanting to read love letters, but have a licensed officiant sign it anyway, I’m a licensed officiant and can do that for you!

 Location & Permitting

-The great thing about GNP is the great locations you have to choose from.
-I’m here to help you choose the best location for you, depending on how long you want to hike, what views you want, and how close you want to be to lodging, dining options for after your ceremony, etc. Firstly, Glacier National Park permits department does a great job at expediting permits.
+The great thing about GNP is the excellent locations from which you can choose.
+I’m here to help you choose the best site for you, depending on how long you want to hike, what views you want, and how close you want to be to lodging, dining options for after your ceremony, etc. Firstly, Glacier National Park permits department does a great job at expediting permits.
 They strive to have your permit approved and back to you within a couple of weeks (if not less).
 That isn’t the case with all national parks.
 From West Glacier to Two Medicine to Many Glacier, there are tons of backdrop options.
 Do you like large lakes?
 Great big horns and glacial aretes in the background?
 Maybe you want a waterfall or someplace where seeing a moose is likely.
-You’ve got me for a variety of locations and I can help you choose something that fits your personality and desires.
+You’ve got me for various locations, and I can help you choose something that fits your personality and desires.

 Inside Info: I know everyone loves Logan Pass, but permits are not issued for Hidden Lake Trail due to popularity and foot traffic.